Novachrono-DEVIL/follow-along-ecommerce/README.md

 - Structure of react.
 - Using Tailwind css.
 - Used React-Dom

-## Milestone 3:
+## Milestone-3

-- Worked on Home Page.
+- Implemented Express on the backend
+- Used MongoDBAtlas to create a cluster
+- Used mongoose to connect MongoDb with the backend
+- Made some error-handling changes